 Capitalize on the seasonality for instant revenue growth

 These are not only e-commerce apps that can strike it rich during the holiday season.
-Subscription-based apps can seize this wonderful moment to raise their revenues too!
+Subscription-based apps can seize this moment to raise their subscription revenues too!
 Indulge your audience’s appetite: tease them with a holiday discount and ensure the majority of your app users (=everyone who has opted in for notifications) receives your message.

 At the same time, seasonal acquisition should be backed up by the users’ potential for retention.